 Apple would have liked you to associate August 2020 with it reaching $2 trillion in valuation, its new iMac launch, or with its Apple Music radio revamp.
 Unfortunately, it did also get into a little scrap with Epic Games which will take years to resolve in full.

-Throughout August, it was practically impossible to avoid hearing Epic Games's decrying about Apple, Apple's decrying of Epic, and countless pundits weighing in one side, the other, or occasionally both.
+In July 2020, you'd have had to be a fan or at least a gamer to have given "Fortnite" much thought.
+Then throughout August, however, it became practically impossible to avoid hearing Epic Games's decrying about Apple, Apple's decrying of Epic, and countless pundits weighing in one side, the other, or occasionally both.
 Both sides seemed immediately intractable, yet the points and the disagreement moved about a lot while still staying fundamentally the same.

 Watch this minute from the D8 conference in 2010.
 For the most part, Jobs described this dispute that would arise ten years later.

 Ten years is a long time and the world has changed since Steve Jobs said this.
 Everything he said is broadly the same, everything about Apple's position is still spot on, but now it's not just one developer complaining.
-Right or wrong, championing the consumer or jumping on a bandwagon, everyone who can line up against Apple is lining up against Apple.
+Right or wrong, championing the consumer or jumping on a bandwagon, everyone who can line up against Apple was lining up against Apple in August 2020.
+And they didn't stop in September, either.

 Since the key to the dispute is concerned with the cut of profits Apple charges developers, it is chiefly developers who are complaining.
 But alongside the small and the medium-sized developer, there is now also Microsoft — in the form of the company's official position but also with founder Bill Gates taking a swipe at Apple.